Spin-Orbit Driven Topological Phases in Kagome Materials: Results and discussion

+We proceed to construct a minimal model utilizing the basis set ordered as $\{|d_{z^2},\uparrow\rangle, |p_z,\uparrow\rangle, |d_{z^2},\downarrow\rangle, |p_z,\downarrow\rangle\}$.Under such a spin ordering, the SOC can be decomposed into spin-conserving terms along the main diagonal, which take the form of $\sigma_z$ and do not induce spin flipping, and spin-flipping terms in the off-diagonal blocks, which take the form of $\sigma_{x,y}$.
+Following the notation in Ref.~\citenum{winkler2003spin}, the model can be written explicitly as follows:

 where the first term on the right-hand side represents a model in the absence of SOC, essentially an extension of Eq. (\ref{eq:one}).
-The subsequent term corresponds to the SOC effects.
+The subsequent term corresponds to the SOC effects, which can be obtained by the theory of invariants based on the double group symmetry $D^d_{3h}$.
 To second order in perturbation theory, the term $H_{z}^{\mathrm{soc}}$ vanishes; whereas $H_{xy}^{\mathrm{soc}} = i(S_{1}k_{-}\sigma_{x} + S_{2}k_{+}^{2}\sigma_{y})$, a form that incorporates $k_{-}$ and $k_{+}^{2}$ terms and remains invariant under $C_{3z}$ rotational symmetry.
-Unlike the model for Bi$_{2}$Se$_{3}$ in Ref.~\citenum{liu2010model}, Eq.~(\ref{eq:six}) includes a $k_{\pm}^{2}$ term, which is absent in Bi$_{2}$Se$_{3}$ due to its inversion symmetry.